killabayte/terraform-mongodb-cluster/infrastructure/README.md

 ```
 After approximately 10 minutes, your infrastructure will be ready
 ```
-terraform destroy - will destroy all infrastructure what was created by terraform
+terraform destroy
 ```
+This will destroy all infrastructure what was created by terraform

 ### Prerequisites

-Terraform: v0.11.7
+* Terraform: v0.11.7
-aws-cli: 1.15.71
+* aws-cli: 1.15.71
-docker-ce: latest
+* docker-ce: latest

 Also make sure you was run "aws configure" and put your special credentials for AWS Account, otherwise you will be need to fill it manually